Brad Thomas Law Firm – DFW, TX Social Security Disability Attorneys

 - Uncommon childhood medical disorders

-- Genetic disease like X-Linked Lymphoproliferative Disease
+- Genetic diseases, like X-Linked Lymphoproliferative Disease

-- Dementia like Parkinson’s Disease
+- Dementia-related disorders, like Parkinson’s Disease

-- Cardiovascular disorders like Hypoplastic Left Heart Syndrome
+- Cardiovascular disorders

-Be Wary of Bad Faith Disability Insurance Tactics
+What Are Bad Faith Disability Insurance Tactics?

 You have been affected by bad faith insurance if you faced:

-- Consultative examinations of your disability that are biased.
+- Biased consultative examinations of your disability.

 A hearing by an administrative law judge is the next phase and involves a hearing in court or online where you can argue why your disability claim was wrongfully denied.
 If your disability claim is still denied, you have the third option of requesting a review by the appeals council.

-Whether you have questions about Texas Social Security Disability benefits, need help with the disability benefits application process, or find yourself with a rejection letter from the SSA, attorney Brad Thomas can help you in your time of need.
+Whether you have questions about Texas social security benefits, need help with the disability benefits application process, or find yourself with a rejection letter from the SSA, attorney Brad Thomas can help you in your time of need.